nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

     nuxeo.templates=default,/etc/nuxeo/myapp
     ```

-4. Restart and re-index the entire repository from the Admin tab (see previous section)
+4. Restart and re-index the entire repository from the Admin tab (see previous section), a re-indexing is needed to apply the new settings and mapping.

 For mapping customization examples, see the page [Configuring the Elasticsearch Mapping]({{page page='configuring-the-elasticsearch-mapping'}}).

 ### Updating the Audit Logs Index Configuration

-Here the index is a primary storage and you can not rebuild it.
+Here the index is a primary storage and you cannot rebuild it.
 So we need a tool that will extract the `_source` of documents from one index and submit it to a new index that have been setup with the new configuration.

 1. Update the mappings or settings configuration by overriding the `{NUXEO_HOME}/templates/common-base/nxserver/config/elasticsearch-audit-index-config.xml`(follow the same procedure as the section above for the repository index)
 2. Use a new name for the `audit.elasticsearch.indexName`(like `nuxeo-audit2`)